 Today, hams usually want to use Voice mode and make transmissions that last several minutes.
 On 160M and on 75M this isn't a problem.
 Drift above 4.0mc will become a problem because of the length of time the transmitter is on.
 If you are contemplating 40M operation, you will need to make very short transmissions - 30 seconds would be about the maximum length before frequency drift becomes quite noticeable.
 Some users find that removing the tube cover plate will help with the drift since it keeps the temperature of the tubes cooler.
 Generally, drift problems are negligible on 160M and 80M but can make operation on 40M impossible.

 CW Operation - Using a BC-375 on CW will generally garner several comments relating to "chirp" or "blooping" of the CW note.
 Like drift, on 160M and 80M, the CW note is pretty good although there will be some noticeable blooping if the transmitter is operated using a battery-only set up.
 On 40M, the CW note is pretty bad with severe blooping accompanied by rapid frequency drift.
 The better your power source is the less likely that blooping will be noticed on 160M or 80M.
+A high current power source like the PP-1104 will eliminate most CW issues on 160M or 80M.
 On 40M, it doesn't seem to matter very much.
 Using a BC-191 and RA-34 combination will produce some ripple to the CW note due to the "split" 12 volt supplies in the RA-34 that power the BC-191 tube filaments with 12vac.
 It's not bad but it is noticeable.